bsoist/bsoist.github.io/_posts/2018-01-07-our-favorite-girl.md

 "To ship?"
 I said.
 She and Terri had gone on a shopping spree one day (a new Christmas tradition, Terri tells me) so we expected her to leave a box for us to ship to her.

-But as I reash the top of the steps, Terri is coming out of Becky's room crying and soliciting a hug from me.
+But as I reach the top of the steps, Terri is coming out of Becky's room crying and soliciting a hug from me.

 <img title="a gift box for Mom" src="http://media.soistmann.com/huge_box.JPG" class="post_image img-responsive" />